Carpso/CarpsoApp/README.md

 ### **2. Firebase Configuration (ESSENTIAL for Auth, Database, Chat, etc.)**

-If you encounter errors related to Firebase authentication (like `auth/invalid-api-key`), database access, or chat functionality, it's likely due to an issue with your Firebase project setup or environment variables.
+If you encounter errors related to Firebase authentication (like `auth/invalid-api-key`), database access (`FirebaseError: Missing or insufficient permissions`), or chat functionality, it's likely due to an issue with your Firebase project setup, environment variables, or **Firebase Security Rules**.

 **PLEASE FOLLOW THESE STEPS METICULOUSLY:**